Skip to Content

 In August 2022, China launched a week of military drills following a visit to the island by then-US House Speaker Nancy Pelosi.

 Similar drills in May came after the inauguration of Taiwan President Lai Ching-te, whom Beijing has denounced as a “dangerous separatist.”
-The latest exercises are code-named Joint Sword-2024B, implying it’s a follow-up to the drills five months ago.
+The latest exercises are code-named Joint Sword-2024B, implying it’s a follow-up to the drills five months ago which had the same name.

 Ahead of the drills, the Eastern Theater Command released a propaganda video entitled “prepared for battle” on its social media accounts.